hadley/adv-r/Functional-programming.md

 remove_dot <- missing_remover(".")
 ```

-### Built-in functions

-There are two useful built-in functions that return closures:

-* `Negate` takes a function that returns a logical vector, and returns the
-  negation of that function.
-This can be a useful shortcut when the function
-  you have returns the opposite of what you need.

-        Negate <- function(f) {
-          f <- match.fun(f)
-          function(...) !f(...)
-        }

-        (Negate(is.null))(NULL)

-  This is most useful in conjunction with higher-order functions, as we'll see
-  in the next section.

-* `Vectorize` takes a non-vectorised function and vectorises with respect to
-  the arguments given in the `vectorise.args` parameter.
-This doesn't
-  give you any magical performance improvements, but it is useful if you want
-  a quick and dirty way of making a vectorised function.

-  An mildly useful extension of `sample` would be to vectorize it with respect
-  to size: this would allow you to generate multiple samples in one call.

-        sample2 <- Vectorize(sample, "size", SIMPLIFY = FALSE)
-        sample2(1:10, rep(5, 4))
-        sample2(1:10, 2:5)

-  In this example we have used `SIMPLIFY = FALSE` to ensure that our newly
-  vectorised function always returns a list.
-This is usually a good idea.

-  `Vectorize` does not work with primitive functions.

-* `ecdf`

 ### Mutable state

-The ability to manage variables at two levels makes it possible to maintain the state across function invocations by allowing a function to modify variables in the environment of its parent.
+Having variables at two levels makes it possible to maintain state across function invocations by allowing a function to modify variables in the environment of its parent.
 Key to managing variables at different levels is the double arrow assignment operator (`<<-`).
-Unlike the usual single arrow assignment (`<-`) that always assigns in the current environment, the double arrow operator will keep looking up the chain of parent environments until it finds a matching name.
+Unlike the usual single arrow assignment (`<-`) that always assigns in the current environment, the double arrow operator will keep looking up the chain of parent environments until it finds a matching name. ([[Environments]] has more details on how it works)

 This makes it possible to maintain a counter that records how many times a function has been called, as shown in the following example.
 Each time `new_counter` is run, it creates an environment, initialises the counter `i` in this environment, and then creates a new function.

     new_counter <- function() {
       i <- 0
       function() {
-        # do something useful, then ...
         i <<- i + 1
         i
       }